 Difference Between Greater Celandine and Celandine Poppy

-Before considering the characteristics of greater celandine in gardens, it’s important to learn the difference between greater celandine and celandine poppy (Stylophorum diphyllum), a native plant also known as wood poppy.
-The two plants are similar and it can be difficult to know which is which because both have bright yellow, four-petaled flowers that bloom in late spring.
+Before considering the characteristics of greater celandine in gardens, it’s important to learn the differences between greater celandine and celandine poppy (Stylophorum diphyllum), a native plant also known as wood poppy.
+The two plants are similar, and it can be difficult to know which is which because both have bright yellow, four-petaled flowers that bloom in late spring.
 However, they have distinct differences.

 Greater Celandine Control